Skip to content

 Medication: Yes

-For most people, Brightside Health is the best option for managing anxiety online.
-It offers therapy, psychiatry, and crisis management for people 18+ across the U.S. and teens 13+ in 38 states.
+Brightside Health is our top choice for managing anxiety online.
+It offers therapy, psychiatry, and crisis management for people 18+ across the U.S. and teens 13+ in 39 states.
 With services tailored for anxiety, depression, and more, Brightside combines quality care with affordability, offering competitive cash-pay prices and accepting many major insurance plans.

 Free Assessment